wernerglinka/metalsmith-netlify-starter/README.md

     Open the `my-site` directory in your code editor of choice and edit `src/content/index.md`.
 Save your changes and the browser will update in real time!

+4.  **Use the Netlify CMS locally to edit content**

+    You have to setup Netlify Identiy as described above before you can use the CMS locally.

+    Inside `my-site` run

+    ```shell
+    npx netlify-cms-proxy-server
+    ...
+    npm run edit
+    ```
+    Click the `Login with Netlify Identity` button and you'll see the CMS dashboard.

 ## What's included?

 A quick look at the top-level files and directories you'll see in this Metalsmith project.